-With college costs, it makes sense to get all the help you can when paying for college.
-The good news is that scholarships are available year round, so you can apply for them anytime.
+With college costs being what they are, most students are looking for all the financial help they can get—but when is it too late to apply for scholarships?
+The truth is that scholarships are available year-round, so you can apply for them anytime.

 "Many scholarships offer rolling deadlines," says Jodi Okun, the founder of College Financial Aid Advisors.
 "You might be surprised at how many scholarships are live and active right now.
 You can even keep applying throughout the school year."